There's something for everyone....articles, books, blogs, videos, podcasts, and workplace workshops!

 Ever feel like you have to know a lot about everything?

 I understand.
-Even after a few decades of experience, I certainly don't have all the answers, but what I know, I love to share.
+Even after a ton of experience, I certainly don't have all the answers!
+But what I do know, I love to share.

 Who are these lovely ladies?
-I'm flanked by two inspiring, fun-loving, and very giving SLPs in Oklahoma City--the next generation!
+I'm flanked by two inspiring, fun-loving SLPs in Oklahoma City.
 Thanks Amber and Wendy for an amazing seminar day!

 SLPs are always on the lookout for ways to remediate artic and language issues.
 Bring Char to your workplace or participate in an ONLINE LIVE seminar.
 Enjoy 1- & 2-day courses that emphasize practicality.
 Call or complete the below "form."

 Access 25+ speech and language materials to print and use in your therapy: Word Lists, Graphic Organizers, the INSTIL Forms & Worksheets, The Conversation Code, The Phonetic Context Probe, a Halloween Activity, and more!